hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `custom_error_response_policy` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
-  customErrorResponsePolicy specifies how the Load Balancer returns error responses when BackendServiceor BackendBucket responds with an error.
+  customErrorResponsePolicy specifies how the Load Balancer returns error responses when BackendService or BackendBucket responds with an error.
   If a policy for an error code is not configured for the PathRule, a policy for the error code configured in pathMatcher.defaultCustomErrorResponsePolicy is applied.
 If one is not specified in pathMatcher.defaultCustomErrorResponsePolicy, the policy configured in UrlMap.defaultCustomErrorResponsePolicy takes effect.
   For example, consider a UrlMap with the following configuration:
   UrlMap.defaultCustomErrorResponsePolicy are configured with policies for 5xx and 4xx errors